EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "<ul class='d-none'><li>Problems with the notice or summons.
 If the notice or summons were served incorrectly--for example if the landlord did not wait for the whole notice period before filing to evict the renter--the case might be dismissed.</li><li>Uninhabitable conditions.
 In some states and cities, tenants have a right to withhold rent if their home has major problems, like not having heat.</li><li>Retaliation.
 In some states, landlords are legally prohibited from evicting a tenant after the tenant reports problems with the unit to the city or town.</li><li>Coverage under a moratorium.</li><li>The landlord has received rental assistance or a late rental payment, so the tenant no longer owes late rent.</li></ul>"

 "If the judge decides in favor of the landlord, the judge may issue a writ of possession.
-Renters can appeal the decision, leave the property, or wait until the sheriff or other party executes the writ by removing the renters’ possessions out of the unit. "
+Renters can appeal the decision, leave the property, or wait until the sheriff or other party executes the writ by removing the renters’ possessions out of the unit."

 >}}